 Plus, the Alameda Botanical Gardens, St. Michael's cave, The Museum relating Gibraltars fantastic history over 200 million years in the making and so much more.

-A visit to the Rock of Gibraltar is a must for travellers from around the world.
+A visit to the Rock of Gibraltar is a must for travelers from around the world.
 Duty free shopping, the Barbary Apes, dolphins, history past and present, Gibraltar has it all.

 Ronda, the city it is said to be equal part Art.

-If you have villa in Marbella with Costaloc, within an easy 45 minute drive history and Beauty, was in its heyday an impregnable fortress town situated on a pateau 780 metres hogh in the southwest of Malaga province.
+If you have villa in Marbella with Costaloc, within an easy 45 minute drive history and Beauty, was in its heyday an impregnable fortress town situated on a pateau 780 meters hough in the southwest of Malaga province.

-Ronda is perched 780 metres high on a plateau with the peaks of Sierra de San Cristobal and Sierra de Grazalema clearly visible to a height of 1.640 metres.
+Ronda is perched 780 meters high on a plateau with the peaks of Sierra de San Cristobal and Sierra de Grazalema clearly visible to a height of 1.640 meters.
 Their high rainfall make it a natural habitat for many wild animals.

 Ronda is dominated by El Tajo, the world famous gorge over 700 metres high.

 It is said that in olden times convicted criminals were thrown over the gorge to certain death on the rocks below.